Restuta/mongo.Guid-vs-ObjectId-performance/README.md

 I was always told that non-sequential ids lead to drop in index performance, so I decided to test it.
 It's interesting to know what % of perfomance drop we are talking about there.
 So I choose `ObjectId` as a higly sequential id and `Guid` as non-sequential one.

-**Update:** According to my tests I can't notice any significant perfomance difference, could you please advice what I am doing wrong?
+**Update:** According to my tests I can't notice any significant perfomance difference in reads, there is some on the write side, could you please advice what I am doing wrong?
 What test cases should I try to execute and compare?